November Uprising: Russo-Polish War

 In the meantime, the Russian forces, commanded after the death of Diebitsch by General Paskevich, were moving to encircle Warsaw.
 Skrzynecki failed to prevent the Russian forces from joining, and the Sejm responded to popular clamor for his deposition by appointing General Dembinski to temporary command.
 The atmosphere was highly charged.
 Severe rioting took place and the government became completely disorganized.
 Count Jan Krukowiecki was made President of the Ruling Council.
 He had little faith in the success of the military campaign but believed that when passions had subsided he could end the war on what seemed to him advantageous terms.

 Despite a desperate defence by General Józef Sowiński, Warsaw's suburb of Wola fell to Paskevich's forces on 6 September.
 The next day saw the second line of the capital's defensive works attacked by the Russians.
 During the night of 7 September Krukowiecki capitulated, although the city still held out.
 He was immediately deposed by the Polish government and replaced by Bonawentura Niemojowski.
 The army and the government withdrew to the Modlin fortress, on the Vistula, subsequently renamed Novo-Georgievsk by the Russians, and then to Płock.
 New plans had been adopted when the news arrived that the Polish crack corps under Ramorino, unable to join the main army, had laid down its arms after crossing the Austrian frontier into Galicia.
 It became evident that the war could be carried on no longer.

 On 5 October 1831, the remainder of the Polish army of over 20,000 men crossed the Prussian frontier and laid down their arms at Brodnica in preference to submission to Russia.
 Only one man, a colonel by the name of Stryjenski, gained the peculiar distinction of giving himself up to Russia.

 Following the example of Dąbrowski a generation before, General Bem endeavored to reorganize the Polish soldiers in Prussia and Galicia into Legions and lead them to France, but the Prussian government frustrated his plans.
 The immigrants left Prussia in bands of between fifty and a hundred, and their journey through the various German principalities was greeted with enthusiasm by the local populations.
 Even German sovereigns such as the King of Saxony, the Princess of Weimar and the Duke of Gotha shared in the general demonstration of sympathy.
-It was only upon the very insistent demands of Russia that the Polish committees all over Germany were be closed.
+It was only upon the very insistent demands of Russia that the Polish committees all over Germany were closed.